Productions directed, designed or written

 The success our graduates have attained in professional theatre and in college and university teaching speaks of the effectiveness of the doctoral program in preparing students for the marketplace.

-Applicants to the program should hold an MA in Theatre and should have earned a GPA of 3.0 or better in the last 60 hours of their undergraduate curriculum and a GPA of 3.5 or better in their master's program.
+Applicants to the program should hold an MA in Theatre or a related field and should have earned a GPA of 3.0 or better in the last 60 hours of their undergraduate curriculum and a GPA of 3.5 or better in their master's program.
 Applicants should submit transcripts, GRE scores, a statement of purpose explaining why they are seeking a PhD at MU, three letters of recommendation, and a scholarly writing sample; those interested in the Writing for Performance Program should also submit a sample of creative (dramatic) writing.
 Scores on the General Test of the Graduate Record Examination should substantially exceed the national average for applicants in theatre.

 Accepted applicants take a diagnostic examination during the first year of residence.
 The Graduate Faculty of the department evaluates the examination and meets with the student to discuss academic and artistic background, career goals and research interests.
 The program of study emerging from the diagnostic and conferences with a program adviser and the Graduate Studies Committee is tailored to the student's background and research interests.